 Some of the key functional differences on the scale include:

-- 5.0: Able to walk without an aid for about 200 meters.
-However, a person's disability is severe enough to limit full daily activities, such as working full time.
+- 5.0: A person is able to walk without an aid for about 200 meters.
+However, the level of disability is severe enough to limit some daily activities, such as full-time work.

 - 6.0: A person needs occasional or daily assistance and uses a cane, crutch, or brace to walk distances of 100 meters or more.

 - 7.0: A person is unable to walk for 5 meters with an aid and usually uses a wheelchair.

 - 8.0: A person generally cannot move from a bed or chair and may use a motorized wheelchair.
 At this phase, a person's arms are usually unaffected.

 The transition between a score of 4.0 and 5.0 usually represents a change in a person's ability to walk, which is a primary symptom of PPMS.